History

 Attended Middlebury College

-In 2013 I started my undergraduate studies at Middlebury College, where I separately majored in Computer Science and Economics.
-I was also a member of the lacrosse team, captaining the team my senior year.
+In 2013 I started my undergraduate studies at Middlebury College, where I separately earned degrees in Computer Science and Economics.
+I was also a member of the lacrosse team and served as a captain.